nlp-psych/gender_data_assignment/README.md

 * __Preprocessing__: before extracting features, stem all words and replace any that appear only once with the token <RARE>. __This preprocessing step has been implemented for you.__

 Then, using the bawe\_gender\_classifier.py script, get the gender detection accuracy using each individual feature set, as well as all the features combined.
-Fill out the submission.md worksheet.
+Fill out the accuracy table and discussion question in the pull request template (see below).

 See <http://www.nyu.edu/projects/politicsdatalab/localdata/workshops/NLTK_presentation%20_code.py> for excellent focused nltk tutorial.

 ### Github workflow for submission (beta)

 We will use the [fork and pull request](https://guides.github.com/activities/forking/)  workflow for submissions for this class.
 Follow the link for a guide to this workflow.
-The idea is that you will fork this repository, make the required changes in your own copy, and then submit a pull request and @mention me (@rivlev). __The pull request and @mention comprise your submission for this assignment.__ I will look at your feature\_extractor.py and submission.md.
+The idea is that you will fork this repository, make the required changes in your own copy, and then submit a pull request and @mention me (@rivlev). __The pull request and @mention comprise your submission for this assignment.__ I will look at your feature\_extractor.py and the body of the pull request.

-This setup for this class is new, so please submit a separate pull request if you can clear up any errors or lack of clarity here.
+This setup for this class is new, so please open an issue if you have any questions or run into bugs.